 Prevention and control of C. difficile spore transmission to patients can be accomplished through good hand hygiene, gloving, barrier precautions, and thorough environmental cleaning.

-If a patient is positive for C. difficile, place the patient on Modified Contact Precautions.
+If a patient is positive for C. difficile, place the patient on Contact Plus Precautions.

 - Isolated patients should not share bathrooms, unless cohorted for same disease